Depreciation Recapture Rental Property Guide

 hash-markWhat Is Rental Property Depreciation Recapture?

-Deprecation recapture is the process by which the IRS examines the finances related to the sale of an investment home or other property for which you claimed tax deductions based on its expected depreciation over time.
+Depreciation recapture is when the IRS reviews the sale of an investment property to get back some of the tax deductions you claimed for its depreciation.
 If they determine the deductions you claimed were too high for the rental property, they will hit you with a recapture penalty.

 When a rental property is sold, the IRS will want to see whether the amount you wrote off on your taxes is roughly equal to the actual loss in value that the property experienced.
 They set a standard by which every real estate investor can use to estimate depreciation for tax purposes.
 However, that doesn’t mean that the figure is accurate for every property.

-Therefore, the property may depreciate at a greater or lesser rate than the standard figure.
-So, when you sell the property, the IRS will look at your profits and determine whether or not the amount you wrote off due to depreciation was commiserated with the actual decrease in value.
-If you wrote off more than you actually lost, the IRS will assess a tax to “recapture” some of that lost revenue.
+When you sell the property, the IRS will look at your profits and determine whether or not the amount you wrote off due to depreciation was commiserated with the actual decrease in value.
+If you wrote off more than you actually lost, the IRS will assess a tax to “recapture” some of that lost revenue, ensuring fair taxation on your property investment.

 hash-markHow Does Depreciation Work on Rental Property?